-So, you’re browsing through catalogs of systems and machinery—perhaps industrial vacuums for manufacturing or commercial appliances—and you stumble across the term “NRTL-certified.”
+So, you’re browsing through catalogs of systems and machinery — perhaps industrial vacuums for manufacturing — and you stumble across the term “NRTL-certified.”
 You’ve probably seen it before.
 Perhaps you’ve even sought out NRTL-certified products for your business.
 But you may not know the full scope of the purpose behind this law-enforced certification, or even what “NRTL” stands for.

-At Delfin, we specialize in industrial vacuum and dust collection systems that are built to meet the demands of both industry-related housekeeping and federal safety compliance measures.
+At Delfin, we specialize in industrial vacuums, dust collection systems and pneumatic conveyors that are built to meet the demands of both industry-related housekeeping and federal safety compliance measures.
 We’ve put together this post to help you better understand the Nationally Recognized Testing Laboratory (NRTL) program and why it’s so important to obtain certified machinery.

 How Businesses Obtain an NRTL Certification